AdsCryptoz22/EasyBuildSystem/README.md

 A system of [Blueprint](https://www.adsstudio12.net/) is also possible if you want to load constructions directly in edit/runtimes.

 The use of the system is simple, but it is very important to understand how it works to have a complex investment behavior.
-The guides and the wiki are available for this.

 Use add-ons or create your own add-ons without importing a change in the system code.